-Then add the dried oregano and basil leaves, sugar, and salt.
+Then, add the dried oregano, basil leaves, sugar, and salt.

 Cook the sauce on medium-low heat with a lid for 20 minutes until the liquid has reduced by one-third.
 Stir it halfway.

-Taste and adjust with salt and pepper or red pepper flakes if you want to make it a hot sauce.
+Taste and adjust with salt and pepper or red pepper flakes to make it a hot sauce.

 🥫Did you know?🍅